iamobservable/open-webui-starter/README.md

 ## Contribution

-Contributions to the Open WebUI Starter project are welcome.
-If you'd like to contribute, please fork this repository and submit a pull request with any suggested changes or additions.
+Contributions to the Open WebUI Starter project are welcome and encouraged!
+If you'd like to contribute, please fork this repository and submit a [pull request](https://github.com/iamobservable/open-webui-starter/pulls) with any suggested changes or additions.